 There really is no wrong way to do your family history.
-You can decide to trace a branch, a family or even just one ancestor.
-But there are mistakes in genealogy that you may make during the course of your research.
+You can decide to trace a branch, a family, or even just one ancestor.
+But there are mistakes in genealogy that you may make during your research.

 Or, you may want to focus your attention on an individual and learn as much as you can before going on to the next person.

 I will present some guidelines that you should consider when researching your family tree.
 This will ensure that your tree will be free from errors and that you can be proud of your research.

 After all, you do not want to be hitting brick walls or abandoning researching your family history.
 This is something that can be passed down to your children and preserved for generations to come.